intel-retail/automated-self-checkout/docs_src/OVMS/pipelinerun.md

 ## Start Pipeline

-You can run the pipeline script, `docker-run.sh`, with the following input parameters:
+You can run the pipeline script, `docker-run.sh` with `--workload opencv-ovms` option, and the following additional input parameters:

 - Media type
     - Camera Simulator using RTSF